Leica S Typ 006 vs Sony RX10

 It is notable that the RX10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the S Typ 006 does not provide wifi capability.

 Studio photographers will appreciate that the Leica S Typ 006 (unlike the RX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the S Typ 006 and the RX10 have been discontinued, but can regularly be found used on eBay.
+Both the S Typ 006 and the RX10 have been discontinued, but can regularly be found used on ebay.
 The S Typ 006 was replaced by the Leica S Typ 007, while the RX10 was followed by the Sony RX10 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica S Typ 006 Manual (free pdf) or the online Sony RX10 Manual.
+Further information on the features and operation of the S Typ 006 and RX10 can be found, respectively, in the Leica S Typ 006 Manual (free pdf) or the online Sony RX10 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica S Typ 006 and the Sony RX10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.